Compton Cowboys: Mission

 The Compton Cowboys' motto is "the streets raised us, the horses saved us."
 The team works to provide an alternative route and positive role models to inner-city youth.
 This effort helps give youth a path away from gangs and crime.
 As alumni of the youth program, they work closely with the Compton Junior Equestrians to provide positive influence and mentorship through horseback riding and equestrian culture.

 The group also leads efforts to combat stereotypes of African Americans through their media presence.
 They represent past African Americans and a growing number of African Americans today who have been underrepresented in the rodeo and cowboy world, and they combat other ways African Americans have been misrepresented in the media and in popular culture.
 The 2020 documentary film Fire on the Hill tells the story of three South Central Los Angeles urban cowboys, including members of Compton Cowboys, and their struggle to preserve a threatened culture by rebuilding their community stable, "The Hill," after a mysterious fire burnt it down.

-Combating Stereotypes
+During the 2025 Greater Los Angeles wildfires, Compton Cowboys' co-founder Randy Savvy helped evacuate horses from areas at risk of burning.

+Educational goals

 The Cowboys work to create a presence that challenges African-American stereotypes.
 These efforts include combating stereotypes associated with gang violence and other harmful but common portrayals.

 The media rarely portrays cowboys as African Americans.
 But after the American Civil War, there were an estimated 5,000-8,000 African American cowboys.
 Cowboys are a central part of American history and culture.
-Combating this stereotype a goal of the Comptom Cowboys because doing so reflects and uncovers an unrealized and underrepresented core of American history and culture.
+Combating this stereotype a goal of the Compton Cowboys because doing so reflects and uncovers an unrealized and underrepresented core of American history and culture.
 By some estimates, in the 19th century one in four cowboys was of African-American descent.